dtekcth/data101/src/beginner/git/setup.md

 When asked to sign in, use your newly created GitHub Student account to automatically receive the pro features for free.

+You will probably also want to enable the GitLab integration in GitKrakens preferences as well.